Communication

 For everything else — scope, priority, timing — the soft versions win.

-For the scope of tasks your manager actually wants vs. things they’d rather delegate elsewhere, see how to ask for more work without sounding desperate.
-For the broader pushback-on-deadline version of this, see the Reader Q on pushing back on a deadline.
+For the scope of tasks your manager actually wants vs. things they’d rather delegate elsewhere, see how to ask for more work.
+For the broader pushback-on-deadline version, see pushing back on a deadline.

 Filed under: Communication , Managing Up